yaochaorui/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

 - `kl_penalty_fn`: The KL penalty function used for computing KL penalty applied in reward.
 - `kl_loss_fn`: The KL loss function used for computing KL loss.
 - `entropy_loss_fn`: The entropy loss function used for computing entropy loss.
+- `add_strategy`: Strategy for adding new experiences to the experience buffer.
+If set, explorer will collect experiences from workflow runners and pre-process them before adding to the buffer.

 ---